Tom Bradley (mayor): Early life and education

+Career

 Early career

 Bradley left his studies to join the Los Angeles Police Department in 1940.
 He became one of 400 black officers in a police department that had 4,000 officers.
 He recalled "the downtown department store that refused him credit, although he was a police officer, and the restaurants that would not serve blacks."
-He told a Times reporter:
+He told a Los Angeles Times reporter:

 When I came on the department, there were literally two assignments for black officers.
 You either worked Newton Street Division, which has a predominantly black community, or you worked traffic downtown.
 You could not work with a white officer, and that continued until 1964.

 Bradley and Ethel Arnold met at the New Hope Baptist Church and were married May 4, 1941.
 They had three daughters, Lorraine, Phyllis and a baby who died on the day she was born.
 He and his wife "needed a white intermediary to buy their first house in Leimert Park, then a virtually all-white section of the city's Crenshaw district."

 Bradley was attending Southwestern University Law School while a police officer and began his practice as a lawyer when he retired from the police department.
 Upon his leaving the office of mayor in 1993, he joined the law offices of Brobeck, Phleger & Harrison, specializing in international trade issues.

-His entry into politics came when he decided to become the president of the United Club.
+Tom Bradley's entry into politics came when he decided to become the president of the United Club.
 The club was part of the California Democratic Council, a liberal, reformist group organized in the 1950s by young Democrats energized by Adlai E. Stevenson's presidential campaigns.
 It was predominantly white and had many Jewish members, thus marking the beginnings of the coalition, which along with Latinos, that would carry him to electoral victory so many times.
 His choice of a Democratic circle also put him at odds with another political force in the African American community, representatives of poor, all-black areas who were associated with the political organization of Jesse M. Unruh, then an up-and-coming state assemblyman.
 The early stage of Bradley's political career was marked by clashes with African American leaders like onetime California Lieutenant Governor and former U.S. Representative Mervyn Dymally, an Unruh ally.